isaacward1/mal-sandbox/README.md

 <br>

 ## Tips
 - It is not recommended to allow internet access to the VM if you are not aware of the possible consequences.
-Use [FakeNet](https://github.com/mandiant/flare-fakenet-ng) or [INetSim](https://www.inetsim.org/index.html) if unsure.
+Use [FakeNet](https://github.com/mandiant/flare-fakenet-ng) or [INetSim](https://www.inetsim.org/index.html) and no NAT/bridge interface if unsure.
 - After setup and tweaking, take a snapshot to revert back to a clean state after detonating malware.
 - Before executing malware, ensure all hypervisor/emulation software is up to date with the latest security patches applied.
 - Use bash alias for python server<br>